 Phase 1 of this plan involves constructing a multi-use trail on the north side of the canal from Delaware City, DE to Chesapeake City, MD.
 The area immediately around Chesapeake City on the south side of the canal is also included in Phase 1 of this plan.
 A rendering of what the proposed multi-use trail will look like can be seen in Figure 3.
-The length of Phase 1 is approximately 16 miles and also includes six trailheads.
-The trailheads will be located at Biddles Point, St. Georges, Summit Marina, Guthrie Run, Chesapeake City North, and Chesapeake City South.
+The length of Phase 1 is approximately 16 miles and also includes 4 trailheads.
+The trailheads will be located at Biddles Point, St. Georges, Summit Marina, and Guthrie Run.
+Originally there were 6 trailheads proposed for Phase 1, but after receiving comments from the public and the Chesapeake City Town Council (see Appendix D) concerning the proposed location of the trailheads adjacent to residential areas; the 2 trailheads located in Chesapeake City (North and South) were removed from the project designs.
+At the March 27, 2008 C&D Trail Committee meeting, committee members voted to remove the proposed two trailheads in Chesapeake City from the C&D Trail project designs.
+The 4 remaining trailheads will provide visitors with parking, restrooms, and a picnic area.

 Phase 1 of the project would achieve a major goal of the C&D Trail Concept Plan.
 This would immediately increase recreation opportunities for citizens in Delaware and Maryland.
 This is the selected plan.
 Selected designs (30% completion level) for Phase 1 of the trail and proposed trailheads can be found in Appendix B.